iliasam/Laser_tape_reverse_engineering/Code/Readme.txt

 Important notice - all this firmware has been tested only with 512A and 701A hardware!
+512A board revision is selected if MODULE_701A not defined is "main.h" file.
 All this firmware is written for the STM32 MCU of the rangefinder module.
 Used IDE - IAR 7.50.